The Pandoro Dome with Mandarin Cream. It’s a classic leftover dessert.

 For all preparations

-Blend the mandarins into a pulp.
-Set them aside.
+Blend the mandarins until they become a mush.
+Set them aside

 Prepare the syrup.

-I did not use sugar, so I didn’t need to heat it.
+I didn’t use sugar, so I didn’t need to make it on the stove.

-Place 5 oz of room temperature water in a bowl, add 1.8 oz of sweet liqueur of your choice.
+Put 150 ml of room temperature water in a bowl, add 50 ml of sweet liqueur of your choice.

-I used Malvasia, but you can use what you have at home.
-Add 1.8 oz of mandarin pulp to the syrup.
-Mix everything and set aside.
+I used Malvasia, but you can use what you have at home, add 50 g of mandarin pulp to the syrup.
+Mix everything and set aside

-In a pot, combine the sifted flour and sugar.
+In a pot, combine sifted flour and sugar.

-Incorporate 1.8 oz of mandarin puree and the eggs.
+Incorporate 50 g of mandarin puree and the eggs.
 Beat vigorously with a fork until smooth and homogeneous.

 Gradually pour the hot milk into the pot, stirring with a whisk.
-Return to low heat and thicken, always stirring with the whisk.
+Put back on low heat and let thicken, always stirring with the whisk.

-Once the cream has thickened, put it in a glass bowl and cover it with plastic wrap or a sealing lid.
+When the cream thickens, put it in a glass bowl and cover it with plastic wrap or a sealing lid.

-In a small pot, put a glass of the milk you have, heat it and dissolve the 3 gelatin sheets.
-Stir until well dissolved.
+In a small pot, put a glass of the milk you have, heat it, and melt the 3 gelatin sheets.
+Stir until fully dissolved.

-In another pot, combine the sifted flour and sugar.
+In another pot, combine sifted flour and sugar.

-Incorporate 1.8 oz of mandarin puree and the eggs.
+Incorporate 50 g of mandarin puree and the eggs.
 Beat vigorously with a fork until smooth and homogeneous.

 Gradually pour the hot milk into the pot and the dissolved gelatin, stirring with a whisk.
-Return to low heat and thicken, always stirring with the whisk.
+Put back on low heat and let thicken, always stirring with the whisk.

-Once the cream has thickened, put it in a glass bowl until it has warmed.
+When the cream has thickened, put it in a glass bowl until it cools down.

-Place in the bowl, the mandarin puree, sugar, flour, and grind: 20 sec./speed 10.
-Gather at the bottom with a spatula and if necessary, grind again: 10 sec./speed 10.
+Put in the bowl, the mandarin puree, sugar, flour, and grind: 20 sec./speed 10.
+Bring to the bottom with the spatula and if necessary, grind again: 10 sec./speed 10.

-Add the milk, the eggs, and cook: 7 min./90°C/speed 4.
-Transfer the cream to a bowl, cover with plastic wrap making it adhere to the surface, and let it cool.
+Add the milk, eggs and cook: 7 min./194°F/speed 4.
+Transfer the cream into a bowl, cover with cling film making it adhere to the surface and let cool.

-Soak the gelatin sheets in a glass of hot milk that you have available.
+Soak the gelatin sheets in a glass of hot milk from what you have.

-As soon as the gelatin has dissolved, start preparing in the bowl.
+As soon as the gelatin is melted, start preparation in the bowl.

-Place the mandarin puree, sugar, dissolved gelatin with all the milk, flour in the bowl, and grind: 20 sec./speed 10.
-Gather at the bottom with a spatula: 10 sec./speed 10.
+Put in the bowl mandarin puree, sugar, dissolved gelatin with all the milk, flour, and grind: 20 sec./speed 10.
+Bring to the bottom with the spatula: 10 sec./speed 10.

-Add the milk, the eggs, and cook: 7 min./90°C/speed 4.
-Transfer the cream to a bowl and let it warm.
+Add the milk, eggs, and cook: 7 min./194°F/speed 4.
+Transfer the cream to a bowl, and leave to cool.

-Cut the 2 bases of the pandoro into 2 slices of about 0.6 inches, and set aside.
+Cut the 2 bases of the pandoro into 2 slices about 0.6 inches thick, and set aside.

 Continue slicing the rest of the pandoro.

-Take a dome, preferably glass, and line its interior with several layers of film.
+Take a dome preferably made of glass, and line its inside with several layers of cling film.

-Put the smallest part of the pandoro on the bottom, and brush it with the syrup.
+Place the smallest part of the pandoro at the bottom, and brush it with the syrup.

-On the sides, place pieces of pandoro obtained from the other slices, with the tips facing towards the base and trimming the rest to the edge nicely.
+On the sides, add pieces of pandoro cut from the other slices, with the tips facing the base and trimming the rest at the edge of the dome.

-Add the remaining pandoro pieces, except for the large base, and brush them also with the syrup.
+Add the remaining pandoro pieces, except for the large base, and brush them with the syrup as well,

-At this point, pour the rest of the cream, and level with the spatula.
+At this point, pour the remaining cream, and level with a spatula.

-Brush the base, which is the large slice you have left, and cover the dome with it.
+Brush the base, which is the large slice that remains, and cover the dome with it.

-Take the edges of the film, twist them as if it were candy, press gently with the palm of your hand and place in the fridge for at least 3 hours or more.
+Take the ends of the cling film, and tighten them like a candy, press down gently with the palm of your hand, and place in the fridge for at least 3 hours or more.

-After the time has passed, loosen the base from the film, place a serving plate on the base and invert the dome.
+After the time has passed, free the base from the cling film, place a serving plate on the base, and flip the dome.

 Decorate with the second cream and mandarin segments.

-The Pandoro dome with mandarin cream can be stored in the fridge for up to 3 days.
+The Pandoro Dome with Mandarin Cream, this dessert can be stored in the fridge for up to 3 days.

-Instead of Pandoro, you can use Panettone or Dove.
+Instead of pandoro, you can use panettone or colomba.

 Questions